My experience backpacking on the Uinta Highline trail in Utah. With trip planning and logistic info.

 We were happy to see him.
 He was happy to see us, take a hot shower and relax after all his hiking.
 He seldom drinks beer, but seemed to enjoy one that night. 🙂

 The following morning, Mark and Andy offered again to shuttle me so I could complete the UHT.
-Though I considered it, all the time in town had me lose steam and I wanted to see a past partner again.
+Though I considered it, all the time in town had me lose steam and I wanted to see someone again.
 We made plans over the phone to do a trip together over Labor Day Weekend.
-The thought of taking advantage of this earlier finish time go on a trip with my a past partner pleased me.
+The thought of taking advantage of this earlier finish time go on a trip with my someone pleased me.
 Guess I love the gal? 😉

 We reached my car at the far at the end of trail and then had a late lunch together in Vernal.
 Marked borrowed my Utah maps as he was not quite ready to go to back.
 We said our goodbyes-for-now.
 Garlic and I made our way back home without incident.